loader image

 Ready to Replace Quat Complexity?

-Start with a Clean Slate Pilot and compare your current protocol against the EraDOCate OCEAN Standard using real workflow data, training records, contact-time checks, ATP readings, PPM verification, and residue review.
+Request a facility review and compare your current protocol against the EraDOCate OCEAN Standard using workflow review, training records, contact-time checks, ATP readings, PPM verification, and residue review.

 EPA-registered product.
+EPA registration does not imply EPA endorsement.
 Always read and follow label directions.